invertase/firebase-extensions/extensions/firestore-record-user-acknowledgments/PREINSTALL.md

 This extension makes it easy to add notices to your application that your users can acknowledge.
 The extension helps with:

 - Storing/retrieving notices with versioning built in
-- Marking notices with an acknowledgement type (including notice ID/version/timestamp recorded)
+- Marking notices with an acknowledgment type (including notice ID/version/timestamp recorded)
 - Retrieving a historical log of which users have acknowledged which notices
-- Collecting custom acknowledgement metadata (such as additional user preferences) for a notice
+- Collecting custom acknowledgment metadata (such as additional user preferences) for a notice
 - Allowing notices to be only acknowledged by a select group of users

 You can see this extension in use on the [Kara’s Coffee demo application](https://karas-coffee.web.app/), or [view the source code](https://github.com/FirebaseExtended/karas-coffee).